DHTMLX/docs-todolist/docs/api/configs/tags_config.md

 ### Description

 @short: Optional.
-An array of tags to be shown by default
+An array of hashtags to be shown by default

 :::tip
 To view the list of tags, type `#` in the search field or in the text